MithraArch/arch-installation/INSTALL-README.md

 >If you have WiFi feature, connect WiFi by issuing $ wifi-menu

->Ping Google to verify connecticity.
+>Ping Google to verify connectivity.
 >$ ping google.com

 ##  Select Pacman Server